barbaris-in/docker-utils/README.md

 sudo dcu
 ```

-To stop and remove all docker containers on your system
+To stop and remove all docker containers on your system:
 ```
 dkrclr
 ```